vctrop/metaheuristics_for_Laguerre-Volterra_networks_optimization/README.md

-# Laguerre-Volterra_Network_structure
+# Metaheuristics optimizing Laguerre-Volterra networks (LVN)
-Structural description of vanilla Laguerre-Volterra Networks, with all parameters undefined
+Benchmark of metaheuristics in the optimization of Laguerre-Volterra networks (LVN) non-structural (continuous) parameters